Merton/ProgrammingNotes/Craft101.md

   	'password' => 'your sql username here',
   	'database' => 'the name of the database you created',
     ```
+    **NOTE:** MAMP automatically creates a mySQL user called `root` with a password of `root`.
  4. Add localhost to your hosts file at etc/hosts
     ```
       127.0.0.1       localhost                 <--- add this line to your file 127.0.0.1       coolAliasforWebsite       <--- You can also add alias' for urls to redirect to 127.0.0.1
     ```
  5. Go to `../craft/public` in the terminal and run `npm install`, this will install the all the dependencies for the project.
+ 6. Enter the command `grunt` into the terminal and it will minify and run the code.

+(**Side note**, if you recieve error that the grunt command is not found, run `sudo npm install -g grunt-cli`, this will install the command line interface for grunt.
+Now retry.)
+ 7. localhost:3000 should have been opened (by grunt) in your browser , and you should see the site!

 # Fun Errors
 ## Caching/Serializer error
 Sometimes, deleting the entire cache folder in `Craft/Storage/runtime/` can solve the issue.